The alarm clock always rings three times…

 “Snoozing”, i.e. delaying getting out of bed, is a kind of national sport and, for many people, it is impossible to imagine a morning routine without it.
-Especially during the winter months or after the clocks have changed, as has just occurred, it is more difficult to get up and your normal sleep rhythm is thrown off-balance.
-Sleep seems to be less restful.
+Especially after the time change that has just occurred, it is more difficult to get up and the sleep seems to be less restful.
 If this condition persists over a longer period of time, this is known as a sleep disorder.
 Find out what you can do about this insomnia and how you can regain control of your sleep here.

 The natural day/night rhythm

 There are many types of sleep disorders.
 Whether you lie awake for a long time while falling asleep, wake up several times during the night, or do not feel rested and fit in the morning – all these symptoms are referred to as insomnia if they occur more than 3 times a week or several times over a longer period of time and impact how a person functions during the day.
 Humans have a natural, hormonal and psychological day/night rhythm that enables us to be productive during the day and to rest at night.
 One of the most important factors for this rhythm is sunlight, which enables the body to regulate the sleep hormone melatonin.

 Restful sleep is subjective.
 While one person might be fully rested after 6 hours of sleep, others need to sleep longer to feel fit.
 The most important thing is how you feel during the day.
 However, the factors that promote restful sleep are the same for everyone:

 - Have a dark, cool and quiet place to rest

 - Only go to bed, if you actually feel tired

 - Keep a bedtime rhythm, also during weekends

 - An evening routine before going to bed, helps to slow down efficiently